vanilla/docs/content/help/analytics/advanced-analytics.md

 ---
 ## Advanced Analytics

-Available as on certain plans or as a paid add-on, Advanced Analytics give you further insights into your community.
+Available on certain plans or as a paid add-on, Advanced Analytics give you further insights into your community.

 !
 [Customize Theme](/img/help/analytics/analytics-advanced.png)